GulerEnes/Circle-Ellipse-Detection-Simulator/README.md

 I limited the minor length because of my special case.
 You can delete the second if condition in the code.

 Hint: To detect more circles reduce p2.

+Instead of reading from photo you may want to read from camera.
+For that purpose you should make some changes in code.
+In stackoverflow there a lot of post about how to read from camera.
+Chill...

 <img src="images/1.png" width="350">
 <img src="images/2.png" width="350">